Rich Batsford: Solo career

 In 2007, Batsford collaborated with krautrock/shoegaze band Einstellung, for a concert named 'Das Land Ohne Musik' in which Batsford both supported and accompanied the band, highlighting elements of post-rock shared by both artists.
 A live album recording of the concert was released in early 2018.

 In September 2009, Batsford released Valentine Court, a debut album of solo piano music on his own Mouflon Music label, drawing comparisons with minimalist composers Steve Reich and Philip Glass and impressionist Claude Debussy.
 A new recording of the album was released in 2018 entitled Valentine Court Recaught.

 In 2009, he made his major festival debut with an appearance at The Big Chill music festival performing in the Vida La Vida tent curated by ambient DJ Mixmaster Morris and was given an encore.
 Other festival appearances include Gigbeth, Drop Beats Not Bombs and ArtsFest - the latter on an outdoor stage in Birmingham's Centenary Square.

 In June 2011, he showcased Mindfulmess, an album of songs with a well received concert at mac (the Midlands Arts Centre).
 The album, released in 2012, features lyrics partly inspired by his Buddhist spiritual practice, with elaborate vocal harmonies owing a debt to a lifelong appreciation of pop artist Brian Wilson, all accompanied by his delicate trademark piano patterns.

 He performed his show Mindfulmess at both the Edinburgh and Melbourne Fringes in 2012 and the Adelaide Fringe in 2013 presenting a biographical performance which was praised by Fringe Review for its "harmonious and artful transitions from light to dark, despondent to hopeful".
 He performed at the Adelaide fringe again in 2014, with a show called "Classically Chilled Piano", which was rated as an 'Outstanding Show' by Fringe Review and again in 2015, with a show called "Piano Amoroso".

 His third album, In The Moment, a collection of ten solo piano improvisations was released in 2014.
 Also in 2014 Batsford was chosen via a competitive process to compose and perform a score to Australian silent feature film, Robbery Under Arms.

 A piano piece called "Saticity" has been included in the release of Erik Satie et les Nouveaux Jeunes Version 2, an album of tributes to the composer Erik Satie by French label Arbouse Recordings and another, "Mysterious Moment", on an album by Greek pianist Kosmas Lapatas.

 In early 2016, Batsford collaborated with projection artist Zero from Illuminart, to produce an audio visual project called "Piano Illuminato", which was presented in Adelaide Town Hall.

 Batsford's own recordings of his solo piano music have been broadcast on Australia's national classical radio station ABC Classic FM.

+He also composes choral music using Buddhist texts, under his Buddhist name, Sarvadarśin.

 Since July 2018 a relationship with US digital label Sonder House has resulted in the release of several solo piano tracks, and also an EP recorded in collaboration with Australian sound artist, Jason Sweeney.

 Batsford plays a Roland FP4 digital piano.